40 Things No One Tells You About Being Single Over 40

 You’re more comfortable in your own skin.

-Though being single in your 20s and 30s is an often stressful scenario that requires ample maintenance and grooming, that all changes when you get older.
+Though being single in your 20s and 30s can require ample maintenance and grooming, that all changes when you get older.
 Once you’ve reached your 40s and beyond, “you stop trying to fit in a cookie cutter mold,” says James.
 “You know and accept yourself in your 40s and are comfortable with your style, without mimicking what the media tells us we should look like.”

 You might end up paying more taxes.